Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 # PDDL

 ## Why PDDL exists?
-- Many different languages/inputs
+- Many different languages/inputs formats for each planner
-  - Incompatibility made planners hard to compare
+  - Incompatibility made planners hard to compare and utilize
 - Planning community had no reason to use same language
   - There was no one formalism well defined, only STRIPS
   - They were interested in fast/correct planners, not being limited by parsers